Jonathan Patz

-His research focuses primarily on: global health, public health, global climate change, infectious diseases, urban air pollution, land use change, the built urban environment and transportation planning effects on health—sometimes referred to as health Co-benefits of climate change mitigation.
-His work on co-benefits appeared in the Forbes Magazine article "Climate Change Best Case Scenario: Save Millions, Make Trillions."
-In 2017, Rotary International covered Patz' research on climate-health impacts in their article "The Rotarian Conversation: Your health is at risk".
+Patz's research focuses primarily on:global health, public health, global climate change, infectious diseases, urban air pollution, land use change, the built urban environment and transportation planning effects on health—sometimes referred to as health co-benefits of climate change mitigation.
+His work on co-benefits appeared in Forbes Magazine.
+In 2017, Rotary International covered Patz's research on climate-health impacts.
 His research has focused on geographic regions in Africa, Amazonia, and the United States.

 Early life and education

 Patz was born in Baltimore, Maryland.
-Patz attended the Baltimore Friends School, a private Quaker coeducational school for students Pre-Kindergarten to Grade 12.
-He attended Colorado College for his undergraduate degree and received a Bachelor of Arts in Biology in 1980.
-Patz received his Medical Degree in 1987 from Case Western Reserve University School of Medicine and completed his residency in Family Medicine at the Medical University of South Carolina in 1990.
-In 1992, he completed a Masters in Public Health at the Johns Hopkins Bloomberg School of Hygiene and Public Health.
-He then completed an Environmental and Occupational Medicine Residency at Johns Hopkins in 1994 and became certified by the American Board of Occupational and Environmental Medicine in 1997.
+He attended the Baltimore Friends School, a private Quaker coeducational school for students in pre-kindergarten through grade 12.
+He attended Colorado College, receiving a B.A. in biology in 1980.
+Patz received a medical degree in 1987 from Case Western Reserve University School of Medicine and completed a residency in family medicine at the Medical University of South Carolina in 1990.
+In 1992, he completed a master's degree in public health at the Johns Hopkins Bloomberg School of Hygiene and Public Health.
+He then completed an environmental and occupational medicine residency at Johns Hopkins in 1994, becoming certified by the American Board of Occupational and Environmental Medicine in 1997.

-Career and publications
+Career

-Patz was a family medicine clinician in Missoula, Montana, and Baltimore, Maryland from 1990 to 1994.
+Patz was a family medicine clinician in Missoula, Montana, and Baltimore, Maryland, from 1990 to 1994.
 In 1994, he became a full-time researcher at Johns Hopkins Bloomberg School of Public Health in the Department of Environmental Health Sciences.

-Since then, Patz has published 188 research items; has 55,206 reads; and 21,576 citations, according to Research Gate.
-In 1996, his paper “Global Climate Change and Emerging Infectious Disease" was published in the Journal of the American Medical Association(JAMA).
-His other peer-reviewed scientific publications, have appeared in accredited journals such as Nature, Science, PNAS, Lancet, JAMA, American Journal of Public Health, Journal of Emerging Infectious Diseases, and Environmental Health Perspectives, also focus on publicizing the public health effects of climate change.
-In 2005, his research article, "Impact of regional climate change on human health" was featured on the cover of Nature and has over 3,000 citations to date.
+In 2004, Patz joined the University of Wisconsin-Madison as an associate professor of the Nelson Institute for Environmental Studies and the Department of Population Health Sciences.
+In 2008 he became a full professor and a faculty affiliate of the Robert M. La Follette School of Public Affairs.
+In 2011 Patz was appointed to serve as the inaugural director of University of Wisconsin-Madison's campus-wide Global Health Institute.
+Patz has fostered partnerships between the Global Health Institute and the UW Energy Institute, the Nelson Institute for Environmental Studies, and the campus's Office of Sustainability.

+Patz has designed environmental health courses around the theme, "Health Impact Assessment of Global Environmental Change".
+He has taught WHO workshops on global environmental health.
+He directs a "Certificate in Humans and the Global Environment," that emerged from his directing (as Principal Investigator) a National Science Foundation (NSF) Integrated Graduate Education and Research Traineeship (IGERT) award.
+He developed and taught a MOOC (Massive Open Online Course) on Climate Change Policy and Public Health in November 2015.